Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/IsoAgLib/comm/Part5_NetworkManagement/readme.txt

-/** @page SystemMgmtPage Device AddressClaim and Management of Information in Monitor Lists
+/** @page NetworkMgmtPage Device AddressClaim and Management of Information in Monitor Lists
   * The IsoAgLib allows to claim address a local device ( identity ) with a single
   * function call at the BUS.
 Additionally it provides simple access to individual
   * information of other members, like source adress, name ( 64-bit ISO )